OpenMPDK/dss-ecosystem/README.md

 ## Build

-In source code tree, there is a build.sh can be used as reference to build Client lib which consists of C++ libdss.so file and a dss.cpython-XXXXXX.so which provides python interface under ./build directory.
+In source code tree, there is a build.sh can be used as reference to build Client lib which consists of C++ libdss.so file and a dss.cpython-xxxxxx.so which provides python interface under ./build directory.

 ### Build Setup Enviroment